 Items included in the financial statements of each of the group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
 The consolidated financial statements are presented in Hong Kong dollar (HK\$), which is VALUE HKFRS Limited's functional and presentation currency.

-HKAS1(119) HKAS21(21),(28),
+HKAS1(119) HKAS21(21),(28), (ii) Transactions and balances

+(32) HKFRS9(6.5.11)(b)

-HKFRS9(6.5.11)(b) (6.5.13)(a)
+(6.5.13)(a)